FAQs about Duo Two-Factor AuthenticationShare & Print

 Other options are available on an exception basis in rare cases where a phone is not available or appropriate.
 Please contact the C&IT Help Desk for more information.

-Users also have the option to purchase a USB authentication key from the C&IT Help Desk.
-Learn more at tech.wayne.edu/kb/security/security/250848.
+Employees also have the option to purchase a USB authentication key from the C&IT Help Desk.
+Learn more at kb.wayne.edu/250848.

 What do I do if I have additional questions?